Reimbursements to Employees

 Q. May I be reimbursed for expenses if I have lost the original paid receipt?

-A. You may be reimbursed for the expense if you obtain a duplicate original receipt from the vendor OR complete the Missing Receipts Affidavit Form.
+A. You may be reimbursed for the expense if you obtain a duplicate original receipt from the vendor OR provide an explanation when prompted in the expense report and provide proof of payment.

 Q. Who should approve my reimbursement voucher?

-A. Vouchers must be approved by the administrative unit or department head or delegate who has been authorized for such approvals.
-College deans, heads of departments, and administrative units may not approve their own vouchers.
+A. Expense reports must be approved by the administrative unit or department head or delegate who has been authorized for such approvals.
+College deans, heads of departments, and administrative units may not approve their own expense reports.

 Q. Do reimbursements for conference lodging require special documentation?

 A. Yes.
 An official conference may designate a hotel(s) as its official lodging site that charges more for rooms than is normally allowed under lodging allowances.
 The unit head's approval for employees to attend the conference provides approval for the exception to the lodging maximums.
-A copy of the official conference brochure or other documentation showing designated conference hotel(s) must be attached to the reimbursement form.
-If documentation is not available, a Travel Exception Report must be submitted with the reimbursement form.
+A copy of the official conference brochure or other documentation showing designated conference hotel(s) must be attached to the expense report.

 Q. May someone in the department business office sign a reimbursement request on behalf of the payee?

-A. No. The payee must sign the reimbursement form attesting to the accuracy and completeness of the claim for reimbursement.
-University Payables cannot process forms signed on behalf of the payee.
+A. No. The payee must approve the reimbursement form attesting to the accuracy and completeness of the claim for reimbursement.

 Q. What is the 60-day policy for submission of reimbursements?

-A. Under IRS regulations, business expenses are reimbursed as nontaxable income to the employee only when adequate documentation to request a reimbursement is submitted to University Payables within 60 calendar days of (a) the last day of travel (for travel reimbursements) or (b) the date that the business expense was paid or incurred by the employee (for miscellaneous reimbursements).
-If the request is submitted more than 60 days of these dates, the reimbursement will be considered taxable income to the employee and included on the employee's Form W-2, unless a justification for an exception is submitted with the request and approved by University Payables.
+A. Under IRS regulations, business expenses are reimbursed as nontaxable income to the employee only when adequate documentation to request reimbursement is submitted to University Payables within 60 calendar days of (a) the last day of travel (for travel reimbursements) or (b) the date that the business expense was paid or incurred by the employee (for miscellaneous reimbursements).
+If the request is submitted more than 60 days after these dates, the reimbursement may be considered taxable income to the employee and included on a subsequent employee's Form W-2.

 Q. Who should I contact if I have questions regarding employee reimbursement?